 In 2005 she was one of 15 teachers chosen to participate in a summer reading and creative writing seminar at The New York Public Library’s Cullman Center for Scholars and Writers.
 In 2004, she wrote a grant for a research project pairing experienced mentor teachers with new teachers, and received funding through Montclair State University and the Geraldine R. Dodge Foundation.
 In 2003, she was awarded a full-tuition scholarship by the Dodge Foundation for a poetry workshop at the Fine Arts Work Center, a writer’s community in Provincetown, Massachusetts.
 In 2002, she was chosen by the Paramus school district to receive the Governor’s Award for Excellence in Teaching at the high school level.

-She has worked as a newspaper reporter, written a nonfiction how-to book about antique cars, published some poetry, and taught both undergraduate and graduate courses at the college level.
+She has worked as a newspaper reporter, written a nonfiction how-to book about antique cars, published some poetry, written press releases for Columbia University, and taught both undergraduate and graduate courses at the college level.
 She has more than 25 years of teaching experience.

 Mostly, she’s been working with high school kids on improving their writing.
 Every year, dozens of students came to her scared, stuck, angry, or blank, and asked for college essay help.
 They all left happy.
 They got into great colleges, they were proud of their essays, and they learned something about writing.

-Dr. Wilk has been retired form full-time teaching for ten years.
+Dr. Wilk is now retired from full-time teaching for ten years.
 She lives in Williamstown, Massachusetts, in a house a couple of blocks from the edge of the Williams College campus.
-She has two miniature dachshunds, and is learning about being a breeder.
+She shares her house with three miniature dachshunds.
 Ellie, an AKC Grand Champion, has had two litters of puppies and is now retired.
-Petunia, who is a year old, is just starting her career as a show dog.
+Petunia, an AKC Champion, had her first--and last--litter in January.
+Violet, a puppy from that litter, loves everybody and is still learning about the world.
 Sometimes these dogs travel to the live workshops.
 Dr. Wilk also has a huge vegetable garden, five apple trees, a foldable kayak, and a 16-foot Airstream camping trailer.

 We talk about what a college essay is supposed to accomplish.
-We talk about "high stakes writing" and "low stakes writing" and how a relaxed, informal mindset helps you to be more insightful and more creative.
+We talk about the difference between "high stakes writing" and "low stakes writing" and how a relaxed, informal mindset helps you to be more insightful and more creative.

 We spend the morning doing loose writing activities in response to the Common Application essay prompts.
 We break each one apart and reflect on what it means, and what it implies.
 You do NOT share your writing.

 We take breaks.
-In person, there's fruit, Trader Joe's snacks, candy, and bottles of water.
+In person, there's fruit, Trader Joe's goodies, candy, and a few different drinks.
+Online, you take some time to gather your favorite snack.

 We get lunch.
 (In person, it's pizza.
 For virtual classes, you raid the fridge.)
-During lunch, Dr. Wilk reads every word you wrote in your journal, and prepares to give you some intelligent advice.
+During lunch, Dr. Wilk reads every word you wrote in the morning, and prepares to give you some intelligent advice.
 She works on a possible outline.
 So do you.

+After lunch, we start by collaboratively deciding on the structure.
+Once you know what you're doing, the writing is actually the easiest part!
 The afternoon is all one-to-one coaching as you work on your laptop to draft the essay.
-We have a clear purpose for each paragraph.
+We have a clear purpose for each paragraph--and we edit it together before you go on to the next one.

 You suffer but you persevere.
 You may need some candy or peanut-butter- stuffed pretzels in order to continue.